-As Georgia begins its 15th year of WNV transmission, surveillance for the sake of locating and responding to increases in vector populations through community education and mosquito control continues to be an important tool in reducing human risk of disease.
+As Georgia begins its 18th year of WNV transmission, surveillance for the sake of locating and responding to increases in vector populations through community education and mosquito control continues to be an important tool in reducing human risk of disease.
 Currently, it is recommended that mosquito surveillance start in April (or earlier) to determine baseline vector populations and continue through October (or later).
 Mosquito surveillance traps can be placed where human cases, or positive horse, birds, or mosquito pools have been found previously, where mosquito complaints occur, where at-risk populations live, or where public use areas are located.
 Culex quinquefasciatus, the mosquito most associated with WNV in Georgia, has an average flight range of approximately one half mile from its site of breeding habitat.
+The flight range of Aedes albopictus and Aedes aegypti is considerably shorter.